The Quiet American: Literary significance and reception

-The novel was popular in England and over the years has achieved notable status, being adapted into films in 1958 and most recently in 2002 by Miramax, featuring Michael Caine and Brendan Fraser and earning the former a Best Actor nomination.
-However, after its publication in the United States in 1956, the novel was widely condemned as anti-American.
-It was criticised by The New Yorker for portraying Americans as murderers, largely based on one scene in which a bomb explodes in a crowd of people.
+The novel was popular in Britain, and over the years achieved notable status.
+It was adapted to film in 1958, and again in 2002 by Miramax.
+The 2002 film featured Michael Caine and Brendan Fraser, and earned Caine a Best Actor nomination.

+When the novel was first published in the United States in 1956, however, it was widely condemned there as anti-American.
+For example, it was criticised in The New Yorker for portraying Americans as murderers (largely based on one scene in which a bomb explodes in a crowd of people).
 According to critic Philip Stratford, "American readers were incensed, perhaps not so much because of the biased portrait of obtuse and destructive American innocence and idealism in Alden Pyle, but because in this case it was drawn with such acid pleasure by a middle-class English snob like Thomas Fowler whom they were all too ready to identify with Greene himself".

-The title of a 1958 book, The Ugly American, was a play on Greene's title; however, authors Eugene Burdick and William Lederer thoroughly misunderstood the novel as their book argued that the American diplomatic corps needed to be more modern, technically proficient, and friendly in assisting Third World countries—some of the exact qualities that blinded Alden Pyle.
-French journalist Jean-Claude Pomonti's 2006 book about South Vietnamese correspondent and Viet Cong spy Phạm Xuân Ẩn was titled Un Vietnamien bien tranquille, a play on the title of Greene's book which is tantamount to The Quiet Vietnamese.
-In 2021 another book of a similar name by Scott Anderson The Quiet Americans: Four CIA Spies at the Dawn of the Cold War—A Tragedy in Three parts which described CIA operators during the Cold War was published.
-This book title too was a play on the title of Greene's book, although the themes about spycraft were different.
+The title of a 1958 book, The Ugly American, was a play on Greene's title; however, the authors of that book, Eugene Burdick and William Lederer, had arguably thoroughly misunderstood Greene's novel, since their book argued that the American diplomatic corps needed to be more modern, technically proficient, and friendly in assisting Third World countries—some of the exact opinions that Greene had depicted as blinding Alden Pyle.

+French journalist Jean-Claude Pomonti's 2006 book about the South Vietnamese correspondent and Viet Cong spy Phạm Xuân Ẩn was titled Un Vietnamien bien tranquille (The Quiet Vietnamese), which was widely understood as a play on the title of Greene's book.

+Scott Anderson's 2021 book, The Quiet Americans: Four CIA Spies at the Dawn of the Cold War—A Tragedy in Three Parts, describes the activities of CIA operators during the Cold War.
+This book's title too is a play on the title of Greene's book, although its spy craft-related themes are different.

-On November 5, 2019, the BBC News listed The Quiet American on its list of the 100 most influential novels.
+On 5 November 2019, the BBC News included The Quiet American on its list of the 100 most inspiring novels.

 Adaptations

 Film

-The novel has been filmed twice.
-The original 1958 Hollywood film inverted the theme of the novel, turning it into an anti-communist tale instead of a cautionary story about American interventionism.
-The 2002 film version was true to the book.
-It was test-screened to positive audience reactions on September 10, 2001.
-However, the 9-11 event took place the next day, and audience ratings declined with each subsequent screening.
+The novel has been adapted to film twice, in 1958 and 2002.
+The 1958 Hollywood film inverted the theme of the novel, turning it into an anti-communist story instead of a cautionary tale about American interventionism.
+The plot of the 2002 film version, in contrast, was true to the book.
+It was test-screened to positive audience reactions on 10 September 2001.
+However, the 9-11 attacks took place the next day, and audience ratings declined with each subsequent screening.
 Reacting to criticism of its "unpatriotic" message, Miramax shelved the film for a year.